Lil Pump 2: Critical reception

 Reviewing the album for Clash, Robin Murray stated "Lil Pump 2 is all glitz and fireworks, while never truly leading from the front.
-Tapping back into his core values, it's a fan pleaser, but ultimately finds Lil Pump staying still."
-Sabrina Morris from HotNewHipHop gave the album a "HOTTTTT" rating, equal to a 4/5.
-She praised the album for being "similar to his previous work as most of the songs have a catchy hook, a heavy, hard-hitting baseline, and strong 808s".
+Tapping back into his core values, it's a fan pleaser, but ultimately finds Lil Pump staying still.
 Aylor Rubright from HipHopDX stated: "On Lil Pump 2.
 His best work tends to be energetic, zany, and a bit funny, but Lil Pump 2 is rarely able to strike a meaningful balance between these three aspects.
 Whereas his older music was able to capture those characteristics in a way that felt organic, it now feels like he's simply going through the motions without any sort of chemistry between artists, producers, and engineers naturally taking the reins in a studio session."

 "Pump Rock x Heavy Metal", a rap metal and nu metal song, was panned by numerous heavy metal publications and by people online.
 Metal Hammers Liz Scarlett described the song as "so bad in fact, that it makes us want to have a little cry", writing, "Lil Pump has somehow absorbed every single cliché in the alternative scene and bundled them all together in a NSFW song that would make your mother very, very upset."
 Metal Injection compared the song unfavourably to other hip-hop inspired metal acts (and vice versa), including Ho99o9, Ghostmane, Tallah, Tetrarch, and Wargasm.
 MetalSucks called it the "worst metal song of the year", comparing the song unfavourably to T-Pain's cover of "War Pigs" by Black Sabbath.